Application Flow Control and Control Structures in C#

 The While Loop

 The simplest loop is the while loop.
-This is a loop that executes a code block while the condition is true.
+This loop executes a code block while the condition is true.

 C#